Ecclesia Semper Reformanda Est

 The aroma of incense rising

-with the fairest of all veils?
+through the fairest of all veils?

 Her gown white as snow–ever set away from Ge-Hinnom’s fires,